Income Tax Planning for Real Estate Investments

 Gain refers to the net profit earned on the sale or disposition of real estate.
 This is usually the amount realized by the seller, which is usually the purchase price offered by the buyer.
 This amount is reduced by any allowable closing costs that the seller paid.

 Gain is also reduced by the owner’s tax basis in the real estate.
 Tax basis is usually the amount the owner paid for the property (cost basis) plus the cost of any capital improvements made to the property.
-This is referred to as the taxpayer’s “adjusted basis” in the real estate.
+This is referred to as the taxpayer’s “adjusted basis” in real estate.
+The adjusted basis can be the fair market value for inherited properties.

 It should be noted that the adjusted basis is increased by any depreciation that was taken or could have been taken for the property.
-Our tax laws add these deductions back to “recapture” the deductions taken (depreciation is a tax deduction that is usually allowable before property is sold, when property is first placed in service).
+Our tax laws add these deductions back to “recapture” the deductions taken (depreciation is a tax deduction that is usually allowable before the property is sold when the property is first placed in service).

 The amount remaining after this is the owner’s gain on the sale or disposition of the property.
 If the amount is a negative number, it is the owner’s loss.